Interaction between dark energy and dark matter: observational constraints from OHD, BAO, CMB and SNe Ia: Observational data

-It is commonly believed that SNe Ia all have the same intrinsic luminosity, and thus can be used as ``standard candles.''
-Recently, the Supernova Cosmology Project (SCP) collaboration have released their Union2 compilation which consists of 557 SNe Ia \citep{Amanullah}.
+The fourth test comes from the supernova type Ia (SNIa) test.
+It is commonly believed that SNe Ia all have the same intrinsic luminosity, and thus can be used as ``standard candles''.
+Recently, the Supernova Cosmology Project (SCP) collaboration has released their Union2 compilation which consists of 557 SNe Ia \cite{Amanullah}.
 The Union2 compilation is the largest published and spectroscopically confirmed SNe Ia sample to date, which are used in this paper.
-In the calculation of the likelihood from SNe Ia we have marginalized over the nuisance parameter \citep{Pietro03}:
+In the calculation of the likelihood from SNe Ia we have marginalized over the nuisance parameter

 where $A=\sum_i^{557}{(\mu^{\rm data}-\mu^{\rm th})^2}/{\sigma^2_i}~, B=\sum_i^{557}{\mu^{\rm data}-\mu^{\rm th}}/{\sigma^2_i}~, C=\sum_i^{557}{1}/{\sigma^2_i}$, $\mu^{\rm data}$ is the distance modulus obtained from observations and $\sigma_i$ is the total uncertainty of SNe Ia data.